DinoChiesa/ApigeeEdge-Java-JSONPath/README.md

 ## Support

-This callout is open-source software, and is not a supported part of Apigee Edge.
+This callout is open-source software, and is not a supported part of Apigee.
 If you need assistance, you can try inquiring on
 [The Apigee Community Site](https://community.apigee.com).
 There is no service-level guarantee for responses to inquiries regarding this callout.